-In addition, net assets of \$1,500,000 that were previously recognized as permanently restricted were reclassified to unrestricted.
-(See statement of activities.)
-This also included a restatement of accumulated earnings of \$202,198 that were reclassified to the unrestricted endowment balance.
-(See Note 14.)
+As of March 31, 2017, net assets of \$1,500,000 that were previously recognized as permanently restricted were reclassified to unrestricted.
+This also included a restatement of accumulated earnings of \$202,198 that were reclassified to the unrestricted endowment balance (See Note 15).
 The adjustment is the result of an updated interpretation of matching gifts associated with a past endowment award.